-01 Jul EXPERTS PREDICT ANOTHER ACTIVE HURRICANE SEASON, POSSIBLY STRINGEST IN 70 YEARS
+01 Jul EXPERTS PREDICT ANOTHER ACTIVE HURRICANE SEASON, POSSIBLY STRONGEST IN 70 YEARS

 EXPERTS PREDICT ANOTHER ACTIVE HURRICANE SEASON, POSSIBLY STRINGEST IN 70 YEARS